 Where to Stay in Surfers Paradise – Best Accommodation Options

-Surfers Paradise and surrounds has no shortage of places to crash it just comes down to your budget, a thing that affects us all in one way or another.
+Surfers Paradise and its surrounds have no shortage of places to crash; it just comes down to your budget, a thing that affects us all in one way or another.

 - Alpha Sovereign Hotel Gold Coast – is relatively cheap considering how close it is to Surfers Paradise.
 Rooms start at $93 AUD.

 - Surfers Paradise YHA – is a cheap as it gets, and with a dorm room so close to all of the action, $50 AUD is a great deal.
 YHA is one of the best hotel chains in Australia and New Zealand and gets my tick of approval.